Air Force Writer Home

 OR

-For an Act of Courage: On that date, Sergeant Smith arrived on the scene of an automobile accident which seriously injured the driver of the vehicle.
+For an Act of Courage: Example: On that date, Sergeant Smith arrived on the scene of an automobile accident which seriously injured the driver of the vehicle.
 Without hesitation, Sergeant Smith went to the aid of the injured victim, expertly administered first aid, and remained with him until arrival of professional assistance.

 Closing Sentence: